ShipEngine/connect-website/README.md

 Releasing
 -----------------------
-To release a new version of the SDK, use the command below.
+To release a new version, use the command below.

 ```sh-session
 npm run release